Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 How to Plan for Sales Slumps

 Aargh!
-The sales didn't meet forecast.
+The sales didn't meet the forecast.
 Now what?
 Will this trend continue?
 Or is it just a temporary blip?
 Discovering the cause of any drop in sales is key to developing strategies for coping with the situation, particularly for small businesses.
-Read on to learn how to plan for sales slumps by determining the underlying causes.
+Learn how to plan for sales slumps by determining the underlying causes.

 Some products and services have a seasonality aspect to them that will naturally create sales peaks and valleys throughout the year.
 While the lows can be very low (maybe even zero) at times, the peaks make up for it.
-Examples of businesses that can experience this type of sales cycles include: swimming pools, Halloween costumes, HVAC services, travel and construction.
+Examples of businesses that can experience this type of sales cycle include: swimming pools, Halloween costumes, HVAC services, travel, and construction.

 Even though business owners and sales managers are aware of the cycle, it can be very unsettling since overhead expenses keep accruing regardless of sales.
 The good news is that if peaks and valleys are relatively predictable, sales forecasting is a whole lot easier.

-- Set Aside Reserve Funding for Downtime.
+- Set aside reserve funding for downtime.
 Refer to the company's monthly profit and loss statements to determine overhead expenses throughout the year.
-Plan to place in a reserve savings account an amount equal to or greater than annual total overhead.
+Plan to place in reserve savings accounts an amount equal to or greater than annual total overhead.
 This helps eliminate stress and can prevent the need to access emergency loans to cover such items as payroll.
-Even if it's just the small business owner that gets paid as would be the case in many micro businesses, a reserve can keep the business going without dipping into personal funding.
+Even if it's just the small business owner that gets paid, as would be the case in many micro-businesses, a reserve can keep the business going without dipping into personal funding.

 Long Sales Cycles

-Since the volume of orders may be small while the dollar values are high, forecasting is usually based on contracts that are existing in-house or tentative.
-Historical sales levels, along with published industry indicators and reports (such as the Dodge Reports for the construction industry) can be used to estimate additional sales.
+Since the volume of orders may be negligible while the dollar values are high, forecasting is usually based on contracts that are existing in-house or tentative.
+Historical sales levels, along with published industry indicators and reports (such as the Dodge Reports for the construction industry), can be used to estimate additional sales.

-- Understand the Sales Cycle.
-Monitoring how long it takes from initial inquiry to actual closed business is an important metric for forecasting slow or long sales cycles.
+- Understand the sales cycle.
+Monitoring how long it takes from initial inquiry to actual closed business is an important metric for forecasting slow or lengthy sales cycles.

-- Set Aside Reserves for Longer Periods.
+- Set aside reserves for longer periods.
 Unlike annual seasonal sales slumps, these sales could take years to close.
-So reserves to cover overhead expenses for multiple years needs to be set aside to avoid the need for debt to keep the business alive.
-How many years will depend on the specific sales cycle.
+So reserves to cover overhead expenses for multiple years must be set aside to avoid the need for debt to keep the business alive.
+How many years will depend on the specific sales cycle?

-- Develop a Lower Cost or Alternate Offering.
-To fill in gaps between large projects, some businesses offer second tier or alternate product and service lines.
-These can be stripped down versions of primary products whose sales could generate larger sales inquiries in the future.
+- Develop a lower cost or alternate offering.
+Some businesses offer second-tier or alternate product and service lines to fill in gaps between large projects.
+These can be stripped-down versions of primary products whose sales could generate larger sales inquiries in the future.
 Or these could capitalize on company strengths which could migrate well into other offerings.
 Example: communications systems that can handle security surveillance.
-With this strategy, carefully evaluate whether the cost to develop an alternate product line will produce enough return and avoid cannibalizing the main line that causes a "robbing Peter to Pay Paul" scenario.
+With this strategy, carefully evaluating whether the cost to develop an alternate product line will produce enough return and avoid cannibalizing the mainline that causes a "robbing Peter to Pay Paul" scenario.

 Obsolescence and Technology Trends